kjih/weatherscraper/README.md

 # Weather Scraper
 http://kjih.me/weatherscraper

-Simple weather scraper that displays a 3 day weather forecast of the queried city
+Simple weather scraper that displays a 3 day weather forecast of the queried city.